rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And Jair died and was buried in Kamon. ^1005

-The people of Israel again did what was evil in the sight of the Lord and served the Baals and the Ashtaroth, the gods of Syria, the gods of Sidon, the gods of Moab, the gods of the Ammonites, and the gods of the Philistines.
-And they forsook the Lord and did not serve him. ^1006
+The people of Israel again did what was evil in the sight of the LORD and served the Baals and the Ashtaroth, the gods of Syria, the gods of Sidon, the gods of Moab, the gods of the Ammonites, and the gods of the Philistines.
+And they forsook the LORD and did not serve him. ^1006

-So the anger of the Lord was kindled against Israel, and he sold them into the hand of the Philistines and into the hand of the Ammonites, ^1007
+So the anger of the LORD was kindled against Israel, and he sold them into the hand of the Philistines and into the hand of the Ammonites, ^1007

 and they crushed and oppressed the people of Israel that year.
 For eighteen years they oppressed all the people of Israel who were beyond the Jordan in the land of the Amorites, which is in Gilead. ^1008

 And the Ammonites crossed the Jordan to fight also against Judah and against Benjamin and against the house of Ephraim, so that Israel was severely distressed. ^1009

-And the people of Israel cried out to the Lord, saying, We have sinned against you, because we have forsaken our God and have served the Baals. ^1010
+And the people of Israel cried out to the LORD, saying, We have sinned against you, because we have forsaken our God and have served the Baals. ^1010

-And the Lord said to the people of Israel, Did I not save you from the Egyptians and from the Amorites, from the Ammonites and from the Philistines? ^1011
+And the LORD said to the people of Israel, Did I not save you from the Egyptians and from the Amorites, from the Ammonites and from the Philistines? ^1011

 The Sidonians also, and the Amalekites and the Maonites oppressed you, and you cried out to me, and I saved you out of their hand. ^1012